FabLabGharbiya/fabzero/readme.md

 - image consists of small blocks called matrix
 - if i resize the image to smaller then try to revert it back again, that will destroy the image, it's better to make a new file
 - It's better to document the machine condition and projects the created on it
+- Sharing economy : i will get benefig alot
+- Hidden file in linux startes with .
+- fablabs.io contains personal info. about me
+- github is monitored by google easily not gitlab.fabcloud.org
+- if you stops world will continue
+- Any thing can be done on any OS,but why we use linux : to go out of the comfortable zone and much powerful, faster and more secure and another reason the windows make me always a user and a consumer but ubuntu let be modify and can change every thing
+- 3D desin software like solidworks is an advanced software, and my lab doesent need all of these features, software like freecad can do the task and i can modify it to make what i want
+- We want to change our way of thinking by solve my problem by myself not waiting someone to solve me my problems
+- Why not using word or any other software to edit ?? any software can be died in a few years so my data will be lost, so by typing my data by normal editor i can do whatever i want

 ### Project management